project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/32-carbon-sequestration-and-current-research-on-alley-cropping-with-eric-toensmeier.md

 ---
-title: #32 Carbon sequestration and current research on alley cropping with Eric Toensmeier
+title: 32 Carbon Sequestration And Current Research On Alley Cropping With Eric Toensmeier
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-12-21)